Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 • Vitamin K: 75% of the RDA

-As it appears, there is an extra bit of Omega 3 and Omega 6 in this oil, but it is not an issue as the polyunsaturated fat content is low in this oil and thus no harm to health.
+This oil has an extra bit of Omega 3 and Omega 6, but it is not an issue as the polyunsaturated fat content is low in this oil and, thus, no harm to health.

-The oleic fatty acid present in this cooking oil can reduce inflammatory agents like C-Reactive Protein.
+The oleic fatty acid in this oil can reduce inflammatory agents like C-Reactive Protein.

-The presence of antioxidants in this oil is very good, and it will certainly help the body in fighting several diseases.
+The presence of antioxidants in this oil is very good, and it will help the body fight several diseases.
 The antioxidants like oleocanthal & oleuropein prevent LDL cholesterol from oxidation.

-Olive oil is the best cooking oil, the other one being coconut oil.
+Olive is the best cooking oil, the other being coconut oil.

 11 Health Benefits Of Olive Oil

-There are a large number of health benefits of olive oil.
-One of the biggest benefits of using this oil is its ability to prevent inflammation that gives rise to several fatal diseases.[6]
+There are a large number of health benefits of this oil.
+One of the biggest benefits of using this oil is its ability to prevent inflammation, leading to several fatal diseases.[6]

 Alzheimer’s disease is a neurodegenerative issue that is faced by a large number of people, especially in old age.
-It is the development of beta-amyloid plaques (a kind of protein tangles), in certain neurons in the brain that causes this disease.
+The development of beta-amyloid plaques (a kind of protein tangles) in certain neurons in the brain causes this disease.

-Some studies have proved the efficiency of olive oil in removing amyloid plaques from the brain.[8]
+Some studies have proved the efficiency of this oil in removing amyloid plaques from the brain.[8]

 It is also noticed that people who followed the Mediterranean diet, which uses extra virgin olive for cooking, faced the least possibility of cognitive impairment and memory loss.

-It is good to note that olive oil can play a vital role in preventing the occurrence of a few types of cancer.
+It is good to note that olive oil may be useful in preventing a few types of cancer.

-The polyphenols compound in this oil is a good antioxidant and anti-inflammatory agent.
-The cancer risk is reduced as this compound protects the body cells from oxidative stress and inflammation that often lead to the various types of cancer affecting the cells.
+The polyphenols compound in this oil is good antioxidant and anti-inflammatory properties.
+The cancer risk is reduced as this compound protects the body cells from oxidative stress and inflammation that often lead to various types of cancer affecting the cells.

 The oleic fatty acid in this oil also works as an antioxidant and effectively suppresses certain genes that could develop into cancer.

-The deoxyribonucleic acids (DNA) are also protected by the antioxidants in olive oil.
-The healthy functioning of the cells will leave little room for the development of cancer.
+The antioxidants in olive oil also protect the deoxyribonucleic acids (DNA).
+The healthy functioning of the cells will leave little room for cancer development.

-In one of the studies conducted at Universitat Autonoma de Barcelona in extra virgin olive oil, it was found that breast cancer is very rare in a woman who uses olive oil in comparison to those who used vegetable oil.
+In one of the studies conducted at Universitat Autonoma de Barcelona in extra virgin olive oil, it was found that breast cancer is very rare in a woman who utilizes olive oil in comparison to those who use vegetable oil.

-There is a need for extensive human-controlled studies to scientifically explore the fullest potential of olive oil in the prevention of cancer.
+There is a need for extensive human-controlled studies to scientifically explore the fullest potential of olive oil in preventing cancer.

-It is well-known health advice in Mediterranean countries that two teaspoons of olive oil a day is good for health.
+It is well-known health advice in Mediterranean countries that two teaspoons of olive oil consumption daily is good for health.

 Studies have revealed that olive oil contains a non-steroidal anti-inflammatory agent that inhibits the activity of cyclooxygenase (COX) enzymes that cause inflammation.